ontolex/morph/index.md

 ```
 </aside>

+TODO: Shorten to single case

-When a software compatible with the specifications runs on this data to generate forms of the entry `:adam`, it first extracts all the rules associated with the corresponding morphological pattern, namely `sg_rule`, `pl_rule`, and `acc_rule`.
+In order to generate forms of the entry `:adam`, all the rules associated with the corresponding morphological pattern must first be extracted, namely `sg_rule`, `pl_rule`, and `acc_rule`.
 Next, it establishes the order of inflection slots mentioned in the rules (by looking for the slot that is not used as an object in a `morph:next` property).

 Then, for the first inflection slot the correct form is chosen.
 If there is a `morph:baseType` specified in the rule, the corresponding form is chosen.
 Otherwise the canonical form is used.
 Finally, for each inflection slot, the transformation is applied.
 For the first slot the initial form is used, after that, the output of one transformation is used as an input for the next.